sherpa/sherpa/docs/optimisers/index.rst

 the physically-meaningful minimum in the types of problem with which Sherpa deals.

-In general, the best assurance that the correct minimum has been found in a particular calculation is careful examination of the nature of the solution (e.g., by plotting a fitted function over data), and some confidence that the full region that the minimum may lie in has been well searched by the algorithm used.
-This document seeks to give the reader some information about what the different choices of algorithm will mean in terms of run-time and confidence of locating a good minimum.

-Some points to take away from the discussions in the rest of this document.

-  1. Never accept the result of a minimization using a single optimization run;
-     always test the minimum using a different method.

-  2. Check that the result of the minimization does not have parameter values at the edges of the parameter space.
-If this happens, then the fit must be disregarded since the minimum lies outside the space that has been searched, or the minimization missed the minimum.

-  3. Get a feel for the range of values of the target function (in Sherpa this is the fit statistic), and the stability of the solution, by starting the minimization from several different parameter values.

-  4. Always check that the minimum "looks right" by visualizing the model and the data.

 Sherpa contains two types of routine for minimizing a fit statistic.
 I will call them the "single-shot" routines, which start from a guessed set of parameters, and then try to improve the parameters in a continuous fashion, and